For more information contact:

 Information in this category is to include:

-- Information regarding critical infrastructure of physical structures and assets,
+- Information regarding critical infrastructure of WSU system physical structures and assets;

 - Institutional strategies and methods that may be considered to provide a competitive advantage.

-Criticality is defined as a measure of the importance of the data to the University’s mission and business operations.
+Criticality is defined as a measure of the importance of the data to the WSU system’s mission and business operations.
 Data considered confidential may not necessarily be considered critical.
 Determining the criticality of a particular information system or data set must take into consideration the following:

 - What is the impact to the University if the data is not recovered?